 If you’re not yet married, take plenty of time before you marry to explore the dynamics of a successful stepfamily.
 Talk with the person you are considering marrying and be sure that person is willing to join you in this venture.
 There will still be bumps along the road but you’ll be well on your way to making your step-family work.

 Renee Smith Ettline is stepmother of two daughters, author of the award-winning book, Peace after Divorce, and founder of After Divorce Ministries, LLC.
-Renee’s articles can be found in various magazines and her blog posts every Friday morning on the After Divorce Ministries website.
+Renee’s articles can be found in various magazines and her blog posts are on the After Divorce Ministries website.
 You may reach Renee by using our Contact Us form.

 Free Resources for You